A Guide to the Cannes Lions Awards

 What happens if you win?

 If your work has been selected for a Gold Lion or a Grand Prix, our team will get in touch with you via phone or email.
 This usually happens at least 24 hours before the Awards Show.
-We’ll send you all of the details about where to go and when you need to be there.
+We’ll send you details about where to go and when.

 Please remember that we’re sharing this information under embargo so that you can make sure the right people are at the Palais to accept the Award.
 This means that the news cannot be shared externally until we announce it onstage.

-After the Festival, Silver and Bronze Lion winners will receive an email asking them to confirm their delivery address so their Awards can be mailed to them.
+Due to time constraints, only Gold and Grand Prix winners will be called onstage at the evening Awards Shows.
+Bronze and Silver winners will be announced in the afternoon, ahead of the evening’s festivities, and after the Festival they’ll receive an email asking them to confirm their delivery address so their Awards can be mailed to them.

 Winners will be updated on The Work from 10pm CET after the Awards Show each night.